EYFS

 Each week, we ask that all children read with somebody at home at least three times a week.
 This could be any adult or an older sibling or friend.
 Every little bit of reading really does help children on the learning journey.

-Nursery (Bluebells Class) Reading
+Nursery (Sweetpeas Class) Reading

 Check out the blogs below to see what we've been doing in our classes!